Kris Kross

-Kris Kross was an American hip hop duo, consisting of Chris "Mac Daddy" Kelly and Chris "Daddy Mac" Smith.
+Kris Kross were an American hip hop duo composed of rappers Chris "Mac Daddy" Kelly and Chris "Daddy Mac" Smith and formed by record producer Jermaine Dupri.
+They were the youngest hip-hop group to gain commercial success, charting releases by the age of 13.
+Smith and Kelly were discovered by Dupri in 1990, with whom they signed as the first act on his record label So So Def Recordings.

-Kris Kross was the youngest hip-hop duo to gain success, with gold and platinum albums at 12 and 13 years old.
-The duo was discovered by Jermaine Dupri in 1991 and hit worldwide status the following year with their smash hit debut single, "Jump", which topped the Billboard Hot 100 for eight weeks and was certified double platinum as a single.
-They went on to release three studio albums, with their debut album Totally Krossed Out topping the US Billboard 200, and their following albums, Da Bomb and Young, Rich & Dangerous making it into the Top 20.
-The duo were also noted for their signature fashion style of wearing their clothes backwards.

-Chris Kelly died of a drug overdose on May 1, 2013.
-He has been referenced on the albums or songs of Eminem, Dr. Dre, 2Pac, Method Man, and many more.
+The duo saw national recognition with their 1992 debut single, "Jump", a diss to Another Bad Creation that sat atop the Billboard Hot 100 for eight weeks and received double platinum certification by the Recording Industry Association of America (RIAA).
+They released three studio albums; their debut, Totally Krossed Out (1992) peaked atop the US Billboard 200, while their second and third, Da Bomb (1993) and Young, Rich & Dangerous (1996), both entered the top 20.
+The duo were also noted for their signature fashion style of backward attire.
+Kelly died of a drug overdose on May 1, 2013.

 History

-The friendship of Atlanta, Georgia natives, James Christopher Kelly (August 11, 1978 – May 1, 2013) and Christopher Smith (born January 10, 1979), began in first grade.
-The duo was discovered at Greenbriar Mall in Atlanta in 1991 by then-19-year-old Jermaine Dupri.
+The friendship of Atlanta, Georgia natives James Christopher Kelly (August 11, 1978 – May 1, 2013) and Christopher Smith (born January 10, 1979), began in first grade.
+The duo was discovered at Greenbriar Mall in Atlanta in 1990 by then-18-year-old Jermaine Dupri.
+According to Dupri, Kelly and Smith were not pursuing a record deal and were not rappers or musicians when he met them.
+He was impressed with their style, and Kris Kross became the first artists signed to Dupri's So So Def label.

 1992: Totally Krossed Out

-Along with Dupri, the two signed a deal with Ruffhouse Records and recorded their debut album Totally Krossed Out (1992).
-Entirely produced by Dupri, Totally Krossed Out was released March 31 that year and sold four million copies in the U.S. It included the hit single "Jump", which became the first rap song to top the Billboard Hot 100 for eight weeks.
+Along with Dupri, the two signed a deal with Ruffhouse Records and recorded their debut album Totally Krossed Out.
+Entirely produced by Dupri, Totally Krossed Out was released on March 31, 1992, and sold four million copies in the U.S. It included the hit single "Jump", which topped the Billboard Hot 100 and held that position for eight weeks.

 The music videos from the album also experienced major success.
 The video for "Jump", directed by filmmaker Rich Murray, went to No. 1 on MTV and sold over 100,000 copies as a VHS video single.
 The video for their follow-up single, "Warm It Up", also directed by Murray, won a Billboard video award for "Best New Artist", and got to No. 14 the same year as "Jump".
 Writes The New York Daily News Jim Farber: "Together, that was enough to propel the duo's debut album, Totally Krossed Out, to multi-platinum status."